rkbright/richardbright.me/_posts/2020-04-13-exploring-jekyll-for-static-sites.md

 ~]$ jekyll -v
 </pre>

-<strong>Step 5:</strong> use gem to install the Ruby [Bundler](https://rubygems.org/gems/bundler)
+<strong>Step 5:</strong> use gem to install the Ruby [Bundler](https://rubygems.org/gems/bundler){:target="_blank"}
 <pre>
 ~]$ gem install bundler
 </pre>

 Before we generate a Jekyll package we first need to discuss where it should be created.
 Do you install it locally on your Linux machine and/or MacBook Pro, or how about a remote server in your house or in the cloud?
-Honestly, either is fine, but there is implications for how to preview the site.
+Honestly, either is fine, but there are implications for how to preview the site.
 The less confusing strategy is to install Jekyll locally on your machine so you can view the site using http://localhost:4000/ and/or http://127.0.0.1:4000/.
-Jekyll has a <code>serve</code> feature that will instantiate an ephemoral version of the site using port 4000.
+Jekyll has a <code>serve</code> feature that will instantiate an ephemeral version of the site using port 4000.

 If you install the Jekyll source code on a remote server, which is not running a graphical user interface (GUI), then you will have to use the <code>--host</code> flag.
 The flag will allow you to view your site using a class 3 IP address (beginning with 192.168.6.73).
 Simply type-in the IP address followed by the port number in your browser.
 Please note I installed the source code on a personal remote server.